haozhu233/lightgraph/docs/source/index.rst

 nodes and edges interactive through batched canvas rendering, viewport culling, and high-DPI-aware drawing.

-Try it live — drag the sliders to change the graph size, switch the generation model, and explore (drag to pan, scroll to zoom, click to select, double-click a node for its ego network):
+Try it live — the OpenFlights route network, 3,257 airports and 18,930 routes, colored by continent.
+Drag to pan, scroll to zoom, hover an airport to light up its neighborhood, and double-click a hub to isolate its ego network (Escape restores):

 .. raw:: html

    <div class="full-width">
      <iframe
-       src="_static/demo/index.html?embed=compact"
+       src="_static/vignettes/py_flights_groups.html"
-       title="lightgraph interactive demo"
+       title="World flight network, colored by continent"
        style="width:100%; height:660px; border:0; overflow:hidden;"
        loading="eager"
      ></iframe>
      <p style="text-align:right; margin-top:0.25rem;">
-       <a href="demo.html">Open the full demo with all controls &rarr;</a>
+       <a href="vignette_python.html">See how this figure is built, and much more, in the vignettes &rarr;</a>
      </p>
    </div>